CP1404/Practicals/prac_07/README.md

 [Find the right student to mention here](https://github.com/CP1404/Starter/wiki/Code-Review-Order#prac-7)

+Firstly, you do not need to wait to receive your code review before starting.
+If you haven't received a review, you can still complete this process.
+The PR URL is still the same and the reviewer can still review the code even though it has been merged.

 Let's run through the process:

 - **Merge** your PR on GitHub to ensure that your remote `master` branch is up-to-date.